 Augmented Reality: Hardware and Definitions

 Augmented reality comes in many forms and variations.
-What devices are there and what are their advantages and disadvantages?
+What devices are out there, and what are their pros and cons?
 An overview.

-This article makes an attempt at general categorization.
-Its purpose is to provide an overview of the most important classes of devices while reflecting the development of the last five years: from AR-enabled mobile devices to AR headsets such as Hololens and Magic Leap to the first passthrough devices coming to market in 2022.
+This article attempts a general categorization.
+Its purpose is to provide an overview of the main classes of devices, while reflecting the evolution of the last five years: from AR-enabled mobile devices, to AR headsets such as Hololens and Magic Leap, to the first mixed reality headsets.

-The fifth class of devices, AR-only glasses, describes the goal of large parts of the AR industry and has not yet materialized in this form.
-The sixth category revolves around tech contact lenses, which are even further away from market maturity than corresponding glasses.
-It is to be understood as a look into the future of technology.
+The fifth class of devices, AR glasses, describes the goal of much of the AR industry and has not yet materialized in this form.
+The sixth category revolves around tech contact lenses, which are even further away from market maturity than tech glasses.
+It should be seen as a glimpse into the future of the technology.

 Other terms or subtypes: Smartphone AR, Tablet AR

 Disadvantages: cumbersome to use, small display, no stereoscopic vision, limited interactivity

 Mobile AR is augmented reality using mobile devices such as smartphones and tablets.
 They use a camera and other sensors, as well as computer vision, to display digital objects and information contextually in physical space.
 The digital and physical elements merge on the display of the smartphone or tablet.